-The Council on Foundations, in partnership with the U.S. Department of Housing and Urban Development, announce the 2017 Secretary’s Award for Public-Philanthropic Partnerships.
+The Council on Foundations, in partnership with the U.S. Department of Housing and Urban Development (HUD), announce the 2018 Secretary’s Award for Public-Philanthropic Partnerships.

-This award, now in its fifth year, emphasizes cross-sector partnerships between the philanthropic and public sectors.
+This award, now in its sixth year, emphasizes cross-sector partnerships between the philanthropic and public sectors.
 The goal is to recognize the partnership process and its impact as a community strategy to increase the quality of life for low- and moderate-income residents across all American geographies — urban, suburban, and rural.
 Learn more about this year's award and apply today!
-Applicaitons are due March 3, 2017.
+Applicaitons are due March 9, 2018.

-The Secretary's Award winners will be honored at several events at the Council's Annual Conference in Dallas, TX, April 23-26.
+The Secretary's Award winners will have their awards be presented by Sec.
+Ben Carson at HUD's headquarters in Washington, DC, in June.
 If you have any questions please contact Peter Gordon at email@example.com.

 Nominations and Eligibility